Kabrita Infant Formula Review & Analysis

 Stage 1 suggests an average of about 120 grams of formula per day for the first 6 months (about 5 scoops of 4.4g of formula, about 5.5 times per day).
 Kabrita doesn't provide ages in their feeding guide, they provide weight ranges, so we used the feeding guide for an infant weighing an average of about 4 kg (or about 9 pounds).
 Of course, this is lower if your baby weighs less, and more if your baby is heavier (up to about 130 grams per day of unprepared formula).

 To derive an estimate of how much nutritional content a baby would receive each day when feeding exclusively with the Dutch version of Kabrita Infant Stage 1 formula, we used the average recommended serving for the first 6 months (about 120 grams of unprepared formula per day, or about 750 mL of prepared formula per day).
-This will overestimate nutrients in early months, and underestimate for later months.
+This will overestimate nutrients in the early months, and underestimate in later months.

 Does Kabrita Infant Stage 1 Meet USDA Nutritional Recommendations?